 By Steven D. Miller

 Do not be fooled by suggestions that the Constitution is a living document, to be reinterpreted by the whims of obstreperous (whining wackos) usurpers of authority.
+Even if ALL congressmen and senators try to use their parliamentary procedure to unanimously change something they swore to uphold, it is still a crime commit mutiny.
+It is your duty to control them.
+It is your duty to correct them.

 U.S. Government authority is ONLY delegated by the Constitution. (the tenth Amendment says so, as does the U.S. Supreme Court, quoted below) It cannot change.
 Nobody who swears an oath to uphold something can commit mutiny by suggesting that it be changed.
 Article 5 only allows amendments TO, not OF, the constitution.